randdusing/cordova-plugin-bluetoothle/readme.md

 * <del>No support for Windows Phone currently. **Update: Windows Phone 8.1 supports Bluetooth LE and devices are pretty cheap, so this will be a priority as soon as it's released.
 Originally planned to buy a Windows 8.1 Phone before moving to Korea, but the one I wanted did come out in time.
 Still deciding what to do.
 * Disconnecting and quickly reconnecting causes issues on Android.
 The device becomes connected again, but then quickly disconnects.
 Adding a timeout before reconnecting fixed the issue for me.
 I'm not sure if this is a problem with the plugin or Android's Bluetooth LE implementation.
 * For subscribing, indication hasn't been tested since my heart rate monitor doesn't support it.
-* Characteristic properties are not returned during discovery.
-If anyone requests this, I should be able to add it fairly easily.
+* <del>Characteristic properties are not returned during discovery.
+If anyone requests this, I should be able to add it fairly easily.</del>Charactertistic properties are now returned.
+See discovery/characteristics method documentation for more info.
 * Characteristic and descriptor permissions are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily, at least for Android. iOS doesn't appear to use permissions.

 ## Discovery Android vs iOS ##